microsoft/ParrotServe/docs/user_docs/pfunc.md

 The syntax is just like the conventional definition of Python function.
 But there are a few differences:

-- The arguments annotated by a `P.Input`, `P.Output` are considered as **placeholders**.
+- The arguments annotated by a `P.Input`, `P.Output` are considered as the `SemanticParameter`.
 Arguments with other annotations or no annotation are considered as `PyObject`.
 - The docstring is the function definition!
 Plain text in the docstring are considered as the constant part.
-And using `{{}}` to reference function arguments.
+And using `{{}}` to reference function parameters, which is considered as *Placeholders*.
 - When we call a semantic function, we should pass all arguments which are `P.Input` or `PyObject`.
-The value type of the `P.Input` argument must be [`str` , an `awaitable` ] or [a `SemanticVariable` ].
+The value type of the `P.Input` argument must be a `SemanticVariable`.
-- The return value of the function is a List of `SemanticVariable` , corresponding to all `P.Output` in the function declaration.
+- The return value of the function is a List of `SemanticVariable`s, corresponding to all `P.Output`s in the function declaration.
 - Because the asynchronous design, the return values may not be immediately ready.
-So they are `SemanticVariable` .
+So they are `SemanticVariable`s .
 If we need their contents (The content is just a string), we should use `await xx.get()` .